 Because there is no "one-size-fits-all" answer; it all depends.

-When you try to future-proof your code, you write if-else.
-You write conditions and branches so that your code could work for more than one scenario.
+When attempting to future-proof your code, you often find yourself writing if-else statements, conditions, and branches to accommodate multiple scenarios.
 Refactor is all about reducing if-else and simplifying the code.
-Why introduce complexity when you don't really need it now?
+So why introduce complexity when you don't really need it now?

 4 Do One Thing and Do It Right